Comparisons11 min read

 Is Atlas VPN still being maintained in 2026?

-Yes, it's still actively maintained under Nord Security.
-That said, users on Reddit have flagged slower feature development compared to Surfshark and NordVPN — which makes sense given where corporate prioritization sits.
-It's not abandonware, but it's clearly not the innovation leader in Nord's portfolio either.
+Yes, it's actively maintained under Nord Security.
+That said, Reddit users have noticed slower feature rollouts compared to Surfshark and NordVPN — which makes sense given where Nord's focus sits in its portfolio.
+It's not abandoned, but it's clearly not the innovation leader in their lineup.

 Does Surfshark actually work in China in 2026?

-Surfshark's NoBorders and Camouflage modes do improve your odds in China, but no VPN is 100% reliable there — anyone who tells you otherwise is selling something.
-Surfshark is among the better options for restrictive environments, but always have a backup connection method if your work depends on it.
-Atlas VPN's track record in China is noticeably weaker.
+Surfshark's NoBorders and Camouflage modes do improve your chances in China, but no VPN is bulletproof there — anyone saying otherwise is selling something.
+Surfshark ranks among the better bets for restrictive areas, but always have a backup if your work depends on it.
+Atlas VPN's performance in China is noticeably shakier.

-Is it a conflict of interest that Nord Security owns both Atlas VPN and Surfshark?
+Is it sketchy that Nord Security owns both Atlas VPN and Surfshark?

-Honestly, yes — and it's worth being aware of depending on your threat model.
-In practice, they run as separate products with separate server infrastructure.
-But if the idea of one corporate parent controlling both of your potential privacy products makes you uneasy, that's a legitimate concern, not paranoia.
-Mullvad and ProtonVPN operate under different ownership structures if that matters to you.
+Yeah, worth knowing about depending on your threat level.
+In practice, they operate as separate products with separate server infrastructure.
+But if having one corporate parent controlling both your privacy options makes you uncomfortable, that's valid, not paranoid.
+Mullvad and ProtonVPN operate under different ownership if that's a factor for you.

 Which one is actually faster?

-Does Atlas VPN's free plan have any catch?
+Does Atlas VPN's free plan have a catch?

-The free plan is limited to three server locations (US East, US West, Netherlands) and has no data cap, which is legitimately rare.
-The real-world catch is that free servers are often congested, speeds can get rough during peak hours, and you don't get any premium features.
-Fine for occasional use, not for daily driving.
+The free plan caps you to three locations (US East, US West, Netherlands) with no data limits, which is legitimately rare.
+The real catch is that free servers get congested, speeds tank during peak times, and you don't get premium features.
+Fine for occasional use, not for everyday use.

-Can I use either VPN on my router?
+Can I run either VPN on my router?

-Neither Atlas VPN nor Surfshark offers a native router app in 2026.
-Surfshark supports manual OpenVPN/WireGuard configuration on compatible routers, which takes some technical comfort to pull off.
-Atlas VPN's manual router setup options are more limited.
-If router-level VPN is your priority, NordVPN or ExpressVPN have better native router support and are worth the extra cost for that use case.
+Neither Atlas VPN nor Surfshark has a native router app in 2026.
+Surfshark supports manual OpenVPN/WireGuard setup on compatible routers (requires some technical chops).
+Atlas VPN's router options are more limited.
+If router-level protection is what you need, NordVPN or ExpressVPN have better native router support and justify the extra cost.
 Nordvpn Expressvpn

 Tags